hgamal/midiclock/README.md

 ## MIDI test commands

-It follows some commands available on linux for debugging purposes
+It follows some commands available on Linux for debugging purposes:

 ### Testing MIDI Program Change Messages

-The device does not honor MIDI Program Change Messages, but these messages can be viewed on the Messages Display.
+The device does not honor MIDI Program Change messages, but these messages can be viewed on the Messages Display.

 ``` shell
 [hgamal@ygamal src]$ amidi -p hw:2,0,0 --send-hex=c001